goauthentik/authentik/website/integrations/services/sharepoint-se/index.md

 :::note
 The following procedure apply to an authentik deployment within Kubernetes.

-For other kind of deployment, please refer to the [authentik documentation](https://goauthentik.io/docs/).
+For other kinds of deployment, please refer to the [authentik documentation](https://goauthentik.io/docs/).
 :::

 1. Follow authentik [LDAP Provider Generic Setup](https://version-2023-10.goauthentik.io/docs/providers/ldap/generic_setup) with the following steps :